Database, Tables, Views, and Indexes

 DROP DATABASE removes an existing database.
 This SQL statement also disconnects all users currently connected to the database.

-To remove a database, you must possess the DROP DATABASE privilege for the current database.
+To remove a database, you must have the DROP DATABASE privilege for the current database.

 You cannot drop a database while it has any PIPELINE in a running status.